webplatform/docs/css/properties/mask-border-source/index.md

 {{Page_Title}}
 {{Flags
+|State=In Progress
+|Editorial notes=Add description and compatibility.
+'''As of time of writing, this property is not yet implemented in most browsers.'''
+|Checked_Out=No
 |High-level issues=Needs Review
 |Content=Examples Needed
-|Checked_Out=No
-|Editorial notes='''As of time of writing, this property is not yet implemented in most browsers.'''
 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}